icinganalysis/icinganalysis.github.io/content/ads4.md

 ambient temperature is likely to represent a potential icing problem.
 ![](images/ads4/Figure2-31.png)

->An exact account of the heat balance on an unheated, insulated iA'ing surface way be found in Ref.
+>An exact account of the heat balance on an unheated, insulated icing surface way be found in Ref.
 2-27.
 Typical curves of surface temperature versus free stream velocity are shown in Figure 2-32, and are compared with the temperatures